Winter weekend in Monticello

 Not far west of the Twin Cities, the Mississippi River town of Monticello is known for two things.

 Passersby on I-94 can't fail to notice the nuclear-power reactor that marks the town.
-In winter, it's the power plant that attracts a flock of trumpeter swans, which thinks the plant's warm discharge waters are a little spa just for them (for more, see Snow birds).
+In winter, it's the power plant that attracts a flock of trumpeter swans, which think the plant's warm discharge waters are a little spa just for them.

 Of course, the flock of swans draws a flock of swan-watchers.
 One January, my husband and I were among them, standing along the shore of the river and marveling at the raucous crowd of hundreds of birds, jostling for food and attention.

 But it was cold, and you can only watch birds for so long.

 Once, Monticello also was known for its antiques shops.
 They're mostly gone, but now it has two lively craft breweries, and it's also known for the Albertville Premium Outlets, five miles down I-94.

 When we visited, we plowed our way through Eddie Bauer, Levi’s, Adidas and Bass in the old section and drove over to the Promenade, a section with a vaguely Mediterranean look.